-- Preliminary Notes and Drafts: Records containing preliminary recommendations, drafts, intra-agency memorandums, and notes that with expressed opinions and policy recommendations, are exempt under the Washington Public Records Act.
+- Preliminary Notes and Drafts: Records containing preliminary recommendations, drafts, intra-agency memorandums, and notes that contain expressed opinions and policy recommendations are exempt under the Washington Public Records Act.
 (RCW 42.56.280).

 - Certain Vital Records: Effective January 1, 2021, vital records, supporting documentation, reports, and other related data are not available to the public.
 (RCW 42.56.365).
 Access to these records is restricted to a closed group of requesters, including the persons named on the records, close family members, and legal representatives.

 Although the Washington Public Records Act establishes the above exemptions to public disclosure, RCW 42.56.030 specifies that all exemptions should be narrowly construed in favor of public policy and to protect the public interest.
 However, the public must note that except for establishing costs for obtaining public records, the provisions of the Public Records Act must supersede any other act in the event of conflict (RCW 42.56.130).

 Where Can I Access Public Criminal Court Records in Washington?

 Anyone interested in criminal court records may submit a request to the court that heard the case.
 Criminal cases in Washington are under the jurisdiction of the state’s Superior and District Courts.
 Interested persons may request in person and by mail.
 Each request should properly describe the desired court record and include names, dates, charge descriptions, and details of the court’s final disposition.
 For these requests, parties may use the Washington Court Directory to find each court’s contact information.